globular/spigot-container/README.md

 ./build-run.sh
 ```

 If everything goes according to plans, you will have the images built.
-You can veriofy that with the following command:
+You can verify that with the following command:
 ```
 docker images
 ```